Draco and the Malfoys: Early career (2004–2005)

-"We look like nothing like Draco Malfoy, and are clearly too old to be going to Hogwarts," said Brian, 32, of he and his brother Bradley, soon to be 27.
+Ross and Mehlenbacher both perform as Draco Malfoy, a character from the Harry Potter book series.
+"We look like nothing like Draco Malfoy, and are clearly too old to be going to Hogwarts," said Brian in a 2007 interview.
+At the time, Ross was 32 and Mehlenbacher was nearly 27.
 "So we say that we're Draco from years 19 and 15 at Hogwarts."

-Harry Potter fandom and fan conventions (2006–2007)
+Harry Potter fandom and the future of wizard rock (2006–2007)

 Ross said in the ABC News story that the mock rivalry between Draco and the Malfoys and Harry and the Potters is all for show.
-In fact, the Potters and the Malfoys toured together for a month in the summer of 2007 and often collaborate on albums."
+The bands toured together for a month in the summer of 2007 and have collaborated on albums."

 It's a catchy concept, two bands portraying the most beloved and hated characters in the Harry Potter series, both celebrating their passion for the fictional wizard world with catchy tunes and kid-friendly rock concerts."

-Neither Draco and the Malfoys nor their nemesis Harry and the Potters think of the burgeoning wizard rock community as a joke, or "even as some bastard-dork cousin of indie-rock".
-The Boston Phoenix reports that:
+The Boston Phoenix interviewed Draco and the Malfoys about wizard rock:

+And neither the Harrys nor the Dracos think of the burgeoning community as a joke, or even as some bastard-dork cousin of indie-rock.
 Both groups - Draco and the Malfoys and Harry and the Potters - take their efforts quite seriously, especially at this juncture.
 Amidst the fervor leading up to the release of Harry Potter and the Deathly Hallows, wizard rockers seem to be drawing bigger and better crowds, at every show.

 For Draco and the Malfoys, the band is an escape from the humdrum pressures of hipster irony — like the Potters, they’re prone to rocking out in libraries.
 In this venture, says Ross, he and his band are just a pipeline for Pottermania.
 “With this, we’re all fans of something much larger,” he says.
 “Everyone shows up to have a good time, never to be a snob about the music, ever, ever, ever.”

-The Boston Phoenix wondered - in spite of fully booked calendars - how long will wizard rock last once there are no new stories to riff on as their musical identity is contingent on the lasting success and popularity of a book series.
+In the same interview, the Boston Phoenix asked Draco and the Malfoys about the future of wizard rock given the completion of the Harry Potter book series in July 2007.

 Ross sound[ed] almost tearful, in fact, when he professes his faith that the Potter phenomenon will outlast Deathly Hallows.
 He and his brother have both been in bands where, “if you go four hours away from your hometown, nobody comes to see you.”
 When the wiz kid is involved, they have a built-in fan base wherever they go.
 “Our experience with wizard rock has been the best musical experience of our lives,” says Ross.
 “We don’t really have any interest in stopping at all.”